Check out the lightweight on-premises email archiving software developed by iRedMail team: Spider Email Archiver.

 To install iRedMail on Debian or Ubuntu Linux, you need:

-2 GBmemory is required for a low traffic production mail server, but
+4 GBmemory is required for a low traffic production mail server with spam/virus scanning enabled.

 No matter your server is a testing machine or production server, it's strongly recommended to set a fully qualified domain name (FQDN) hostname.